ProceduresGovernment

 #permalink to section

-In terms of industries, the best average salaries were in Justice Administration and Security and Public Order Preservation ($26k MX), General Public Administration ($5.07k MX), and Higher Technical Education Schools ($2.02k MX), while the workforce was concentrated on Psychiatric and Addiction Hospitals (7.06k), Higher Technical Education Schools (430), and General Public Administration (3%).
+In terms of industries, the best average salaries were in Psychiatric and Addiction Hospitals ($32k MX), Justice Administration and Security and Public Order Preservation ($20k MX), and Legal Services ($14k MX), while the workforce was concentrated on Legal Services (738), Regulation and Promotion of Economic Developmen (18.5%), and Regulation and Promotion of Economic Development (18.5%).

-At the level of states, Hidalgo had the highest percentage of informal workers with 100% corresponding to 146 from 146 workers, while the state with the lowest percentage of informal workers was Hidalgo with a 100% corresponding to 146 from 146 workers.
+At the level of states, Campeche had the highest percentage of informal workers with 100% corresponding to 122 from 122 workers, while the state with the lowest percentage of informal workers was Veracruz de Ignacio de la Llave with a 17.2% corresponding to 50 from 290 workers.

 Workforce and Salaries Evolution